NikolasRupp/fiindo-recruitment-challange/README.md

 Create a data processing application that:
 - Fetches financial data from an API
 - Performs calculations on stock ticker data
-- Saves results to a SQLite database
+- Saves results to an SQLite database

 ## Technical Requirements